christophstrasen/LQR/LQR/raw_internal_docs/IngressBuffer.md

   - `dropped`/`replaced` are deltas since the previous drain; totals are in `:metrics_get()`.
   - Per-lane stats are available via pull-based `:metrics_get()` snapshots, not necessarily attached to every drain return.
 - **Scheduler (v1):** lanes have `priority`; scheduler has a single global `maxItemsPerTick` budget shared across lanes (no per-lane caps in v1).
+  - Scheduler priority is per buffer; lane priority is per buffered item.
+Equal buffer priority is tie-broken deterministically by insertion order.
 - **Hooks (v1):** support `onDrainStart`, `onDrainEnd`, `onDrop`, `onReplace`.
 - **Time budgets:** optional; enabled only when the host supplies a clock (`nowMillis`).
   - If `maxMillis` is misconfigured (`<= 0`) or `nowMillis()` is not a number, drain 0 items for that tick and warn.